 \subsection{Text sentiment analysis}

-In the swiftly evolving digital era, social networking platforms have emerged as pivotal channels for expressing emotions globally.
-These platforms generate vast amounts of unstructured data every second.
-Accurately and promptly discerning the emotions embedded within this data presents a formidable challenge to computational algorithms~\cite{nandwani2021review}.
-Fu et al.~\cite{fu2021distant} presented a distant supervision method designed to build systems that classify high and low suicide risk levels using Chinese social media data.
-This approach minimizes the need for human experts of varying expertise levels to perform annotations.
-By integrating this model with crucial psychological features extracted from user blogs, they attained an F1 score of 77.98\%.
-Singh et al.~\cite{singh2021sentiment} employed a BERT-based model for sentiment analysis on tweets sourced globally and another dataset specifically from India, both focusing on the topic of COVID-19.
-They reported achieving an accuracy of 94\%.
-Wan~\cite{wan2019sentiment} introduced a method for sentiment analysis of comments on Weibo platforms, leveraging deep neural networks.
-The data undergoes feature extraction through multilevel pooling and convolution layers.
-Comments are preprocessed and transformed into text representations using the word2vec algorithm.
-Subsequently, key features are extracted from the feature matrix using a CNN.
+Social media platforms have become central channels for the expression of emotions worldwide.
+Accurately and quickly identifying the emotions embedded in this data presents a big challenge to computational algorithms~\cite{nandwani2021review}.
+Fu et al.~\cite{fu2021distant} developed a distant supervision approach for classifying high and low suicide risk on Chinese social media platforms, using annotations by experts at different levels, significantly reducing the dependency on extensive manual effort by professional experts.
+Employing this approach, coupled with the integration of key psychological features extracted from user blogs, they achieved an F1 score of 77.98\%.
+Singh et al.~\cite{singh2021sentiment} focused on COVID-19 related sentiment analysis on social media platforms, training a BERT-based model on these two datasets, achieving an accuracy of 94\%.
+Wan~\cite{wan2019sentiment} introduced a method for sentiment analysis of Sina Weibo comments, leveraging deep neural networks.
+The data undergo feature extraction through multi-level pooling and convolution layers, and key features are subsequently extracted from the feature matrix using a CNN.
 For the final classification and sentiment analysis, the softmax logistic regression method is employed.
-Zhang et al.~\cite{zhang2020emotion} explored the correlations among emotion labels, social interactions, and temporal patterns within an annotated Twitter dataset.
-They introduced a factor graph-based emotion recognition model that seamlessly integrates these correlations into a unified framework.
-This model adeptly identifies multiple emotions by applying a multi-label learning approach to Twitter datasets.
-Wang et al.~\cite{wang2020concerns} introduced a topic modeling technique, termed LDA, to examine the primary concerns expressed on Weibo during the COVID-19 pandemic.
-They assessed the emotional inclinations of these topics, determined their proportional distributions, and conducted user behavior analysis based on metrics such as likes, comments, and retweets.
-Furthermore, they explored shifts in user concerns and variations in engagement among residents from different regions of mainland China.
-Such insights guide public sentiment and actions during health emergencies, emphasizing the importance of vigilant social media monitoring.
+Zhang et al.~\cite{zhang2020emotion} introduced a factor graph-based emotion recognition model that integrates correlations among emotion labels, social interactions, and temporal patterns into a unified framework, adeptly identifying multiple emotions through a multi-label learning approach.